minnojs/minno-quest/README.md

 The third and last level of parsing has to do with templates.
 [Templates](#templates) allow you to change the settings of your elements depending on existing data from within the player.
 For instance, you may want to refer to the answer of a previous question.

-Some sequence may be parsed more than once, for instance, the questions sequences get re-parsed each time a response is changed.
+Some sequence may be parsed more than once, for instance, the questions sequences get re-parsed each time a response is changed, and each time a user returns to a page it is re-parsed.
 By default, none of the parsing is repeated so that the questionnaires can stay fixed.
 For each type of parsing there is a property that lets the player know that you want it re-parsed.

 In order to re-parse mixers, set `remix` to true.
 In order to re-parse inheritance set `reinflate` to true.
 In order to re-parse templates set `regenerateTemplate` to true.

+Another consideration when creating complex sequnces is logging.
+By default the player logs user responses automaticaly as soon as the user submits.
+If you are creating a sequence that allows users to go back to previous questions etc. you should make sure you don't prematurely log the user response (use `nolog`. learn more [here](#logger)).

 ### Mixer
 The mixer is responsible for managing lists (arrays) within PIQuest, it is capable of repeating, randomizing and even changing the list according to [environmental variables](#variables).
 You may use it within the sequence, for answer lists within pages and even for answers within the `selectOne` or `selectMulti` questions.